nugaon/cointainer/EOSIO/README.md

 Get info about the blockchain
 > docker exec eosio-privatenet cleos get info

-Create new address in the wallet:
-> docker exec dogecoin-mainnet dogecoin-cli getaccountaddress main-deposit-account

-Get account addresses:
+Get commands of the cleos
->  docker exec dogecoin-mainnet dogecoin-cli getaddressesbyaccount main-deposit-account
+> docker exec eosio-privatenet cleos

 TO run a node on the testnet, type:
 >./run_on_testnet.sh